stress-free/frontend-quiz/README.md

 # CarDash Frontend Quiz

-This is a basic quiz to ensure you have a basic understanding of the technology stack we're using.
-Because this is an unfamiliar codebase, it will probably take a couple hours to navigate around, but the tasks themselves are fairly simple.
+This is a  basic quiz to to assess your familiarity with the technology stack we're using.
+If you are familiar with the tech stack, this should only take 10-15 minutes of your time.
+If not familiar, it could take longer.

 To get the app running, `npm i` and run `npm run dev`.